uiucseclab/kecikCoin/README.md

   <li>RSA signed transactions</li>
 </ul>

+As of now, the proof of work is simple enough such that it is easy to mine coins.
+This helps us to debug as we don't have to wait for a period of time to get a mined block.
+Obviously, in a real world blockchain, this is not the case!

 Most of the networking done in this blockchain is done through socket programming on ip addresses and ports.
 All the messages are routed in TCP-packets to ensure reliability of connection.

 This blockchain is developed by Nurul Atiqah Hamzah (hamzah3) and Izz Irfan (mohdfau2) [May 2018]